MTMOT MindGames · part of Identity Reclaim

 Created by Carla Taylor

 Service Excellence Strategist.
 AI Literacy Advocate.
 Returned Executive.
 Cancer warrior.
-Founder of MTMOT and host of the Make The Most Of Today podcast.
+Founder of MTMOT.